Zhou Chu

-Zhou Chu (周處 (周处); 236? – 12 February 297), courtesy name Ziyin (子隱), was a Western Jin-era Chinese general.
+Zhou Chu (周處 (周处); 236?
+(Note: Historical sources did not record when Zhou Chu was born.
+Qing-era scholar Lao Ge in his Jin Shu Jiao Kan Ji ("Record on Cross-checking the Book of Jin") claimed that Zhou Chu was 62 (by East Asian reckoning) when he died, without citing his source.
+According to Sun Quan's and Zhou Fang's biographies in Sanguozhi, Zhou Fang was appointed Administrator of Poyang Commandery in early 226, and served in the commandery for about 13 years.
+Thus, Zhou Fang's death date should be in early 239.
+Zhou Chu's biography in Book of Jin mentioned that he was orphaned at a young age.
+Thus, he was not Zhou Fang's posthumous son.
+As such, his birth year should be in or before 238.) – 12 February 297), courtesy name Ziyin (子隱), was a Western Jin-era Chinese general.
 He was the son of Zhou Fang, a famous Eastern Wu general.
-He had a reputation for uprightness and integrity and is the protagonist of a famous Chinese legend, Zhou Chu Chu San Hai (周處除三害) or "Zhou Chu Eradicates the Three Scourges", in which he sought out to kill a tiger and dragon that were terrorizing his hometown.
+He had a reputation for uprightness and integrity and is the protagonist of a famous Chinese legend, Zhou Chu Chu San Hai (周處除三害) or "Zhou Chu Eradicates the Three Scourges", in which he sought out to kill a tiger and dragon that terrorized his hometown.
 He participated in the campaign against Qi Wannian's Rebellion when he was forced by his superiors to fight the 70,000-strong enemy head-on with 5,000 soldiers and no supply.
 Zhou Chu died in a valiant last stand and was posthumously honoured by the Western and Eastern Jin courts.

 Zhou Chu is depicted in the woodcut print Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.

 Eradicating the Three Scourges

 Zhou Chu as depicted in the Ma Tai Hua Bao (馬駘畫寶).

 A folk story about Zhou Chu appeared in the 430 book A New Account of the Tales of the World and proved to be very popular.
 The story claims that Zhou Chu was such a cruel and violent ruffian in his younger days that he was called one of the "Three Scourges" by the villagers in his native (present-day city of Yixing, Jiangsu), along with a tiger and a dragon.

 Prompted by a villager, Zhou Chu took on the challenge to seek out and kill the tiger and the scaly dragon that lived in a stream (the jiao).
 (Note: The jiao 蛟.
 See Mather tr. and Chinese text.)
 His battle with this dragon endured for 3 days in Lake Tai, and the villagers were celebrating the demise of the two scourges when Zhou Chu returned triumphant with the dragon's head.
 That was when he realized that he was the last scourge that the villagers feared.
 Determined to mend his old ways, he sought out Eastern Wu generals Lu Ji and Lu Yun (陸雲), and received encouragement.
 Eventually he became an accomplished general beloved by his people.